TBD54566975/dwn-sdk-js/README.md

 ```

 #### Vite
-add the following to the top level of your vite config (`vite.config.js`)
+Add the following to the top level of your vite config (`vite.config.js`)

 ```js
 define: {